An Introduction to Stock Investing

 Simply saving spare money will provide a future cash benefit and investing this will provide an additional return.

 There are numerous approaches to investing, all with varying risk levels.
-The basic rule is that the higher the return, the higher the risk level associated with it.
+The basic rule is that the higher the return, the higher the risk level associated.
+Also, the time frame needs to increase as the risk increases.

 The stock market is probably the most popular investment choice with long-term averages of around 10% per year for the conservative investor.

-Some beginner investors are reluctant to venture into the stock market for fear of the perceived market risks involved.
+Beginner investors can be reluctant to venture into the stock market for fear of the perceived market risks involved.

 While any investment involves a degree of risk, most of the risk associated with the stock market is in not understanding what the stock market actually is and/or utilizing inappropriate investing strategies for their investment goals - this is referred to as investor risk.